tanvir-git/odoo-documentation/content/applications/marketing/events/track_manage_talks.rst

 Manage registrations
 --------------------

-Upon selecting an attendee, Odoo reveals that specific attendee's detail form.
+Upon selecting an attendee, CoquiAPPs reveals that specific attendee's detail form.

 From here, event badges can be sent manually, by selecting :guilabel:`Send By Email`.
 The :guilabel:`Attendee` can also be marked as :guilabel:`Attended`, or the registration can be